 The day-to-day administration of the Tribunal is headed by Ms Jan Pilkington, service manager.
 She reports to Ms Jessie Henderson, justice services manager, who is responsible for all tribunals based in Auckland.
-The Tribunal's long-standing case manager is Ms Kate Bishop, who was assisted by Ms Roshina Mohammed-Khan until November 2018.
-Ms Leena Kumaran joined the team in March 2019.
-Ms Dianne Turner, judicial personal assistant, provided secretarial services to myself and the members.
+The Tribunal's long-standing case manager is Ms Kate Bishop, who is assisted by Ms Angelberta Wilson.
+Ms Dianne Turner, judicial personal assistant, provides secretarial services to myself and the members.

 The members have access to a legal research team.
-This team also provides proof reading services, produces abstracts of our decisions for the website and issues a regular newsletter updating members on the relevant law.
-It is managed by Ms Susan O'Connor.
-Ms Brooke Clifford provided those services until May 2019.
-We welcomed Ms Sarah Jenkison to the Auckland team in June 2019.
+This team also provides proof reading services, produces abstracts of our decisions for the website and issues a regular newsletter updating members on the relevant law and media articles of interest.
+Ms Sarah Jenkison provided these services to the members until April 2021.
+We then welcomed Matt Tumohe, an experienced and able researcher.
+The team is managed by Ms Susan O'Connor.